thoughtspot/thoughtspot.github.io/_complex-search/aggregation-flexible.md

 `query_filters`, respectively, and for `query_groups` you can also add or exclude some groups or filters.

-You can use roll-up or re-aggregation to fill in a column.
+You can use roll-up or reaggregation to fill in a column.

 ## Examples